 Guidance for the Implementation Phase: A set of proposals that may help to guide the next phase that will translate the current work into a concrete operation.

-Independent Applications Evaluation Panel: The group within the mechanism or contracted by the mechanism that performs the evaluation of applications and selection of projects to be funded.
+Independent Project Applications Evaluation Panel: The group within the mechanism or contracted by the mechanism that performs the evaluation of applications and selection of projects to be funded.
 This panel is independent of ICANN org and does not include ICANN org employees.

 Mechanism: The overall structure that will be created to allocate the Auction Proceeds.
 Options discussed in this report: